 The ethnographic and comparative study of native Amazonian sociality forms another focus of research at ISCA, with Elizabeth Ewart's research on relations between indigenous people and their neighbours and the concomitant transformations in concepts of self and other.
 Such relations are explored with reference to bodily presentation, moral and sensory aspects of being human as well ideas about trade and exchange.
 See also the page on Amazonian research.

 Political questions are also being taken up ‘closer to home'.
-In addition to his regional interest in India and work on African-Indians in the UK, as well as his work in the field of visual anthroplogy, Marcus Banks has long standing interests in the field of ethnicity and nationalism, including research on populism and neo-nationalism in Europe, especially the UK.
+In addition to his regional interest in India and work on African-Indians in the UK, as well as his work in the field of visual anthropology, the late Marcus Banks had long standing interests in the field of ethnicity and nationalism, including research on populism and neo-nationalism in Europe, especially the UK.

 In other parts of SAME big questions about historical continuity and change are being tackled by Harvey Whitehouse and Pieter Francois, making use of large historical datasets, ethnographic archives, and computer modelling.
 See the Cultural Evolution Lab (part of the Centre for the Study of Social Cohesion) for further details.